 I hope that you have enjoyed reading Lucy's story.
-To be inspired by how other people have used money to create their own sense of freedom, please see the Finance for Freedom series.
+To be inspired by how other people have used money to create their own sense of freedom, please see the Master Your Money series.

 Please also come and join my women's only Your Money Sorted group where you will get inspiration and loads of money related challenges and chat.